Get creative to improve your customer visit and increase sales numbers.

 Macy’s took the same approach with the Black Friday in July and sent out an email with a wide range of product options and an extra 25% off deal.

 And Bloomingdale's offered a 25% off online only discount on top of discounted items:

-Retailers were really creative with emails yesterday, using everything from "Prime Day to Save" subject lines to this example from 80sTees:
+Retailers get were really creative with emails during this time of year yesterday, using everything from "Prime Day to Save" subject lines to this example from 80sTees:

 Beginning at 11:00 AM ET, the retailer offered a two-hour only deal of 60% off select items:

 Playing off of the prime phrase, this retailer promoted “Optimus Prime Day” with deep discounts on products.
 Clearly meant to play fun and compete with Amazon’s shopping event, they did a great job at getting the deals out there and creating some urgency around them.